Aquafina-water-bottle/jp-mining-note/wiki/JPResources.md

-## Hide the dictionary but allow it to be used by Anki
+## Hide the dictionary, but allow it to be used by Anki

+The default way to hide a dictionary is by disabling the dictionary under Yomichan's `Dictionaries` section.
+However, if you disable the dictionary, you cannot export it into Anki, which is a problem if you are using a bilingual profile but you want to export monolingual definitions.

+**Steps**:
-1. ensure that the dictionary is enabled in your profile
+1. Ensure that the dictionary is enabled in your Yomichan profile.
-2. add the following css for the dictionary (has to be done for each individual dictionary)
+1. Add the following CSS for the desired dictionaries (this has to be done for each individual dictionary):
 ```css
 li.definition-item[data-dictionary='DICTIONARY'] {
   display: none;